jonathanBieler/BlackBoxOptimizationBenchmarking.jl/README.md

 - `run_length` : number of iterations the optimizer performed
 - `callcount` : number of objective function calls
-- `success_rate` : for each run_length, the fraction of optimization runs that reached the minimum + Δf
+- `success_rate` : for each run_length, the fraction of optimization runs that reached the global minimum with a tolerance of Δf

 A benchmark can be plot with :